meganbontrager/climate-data-retrieval/README.md

 Code for retrieving/reformatting climate data from ClimateNA, the Flint Basin Characterization model, and PRISM.
 Please let me know if you notice things that are out of date or incorrect.

+These scripts will guide you through:

+1. Getting your location data into the input format required for each data source.

+2. Plugging your location data into data sources to get climate time series.

+3. Reformat these time series so that you can calculate a variety of climate values.

+Sample data are localities of *Caulanthus anceps* downloaded from the Consortium of California Herbaria.

-The easiest way to get normals (averages) is using bioclim (global coverage), but if you want data from specific months/years, you'll need to use another source (you can always calculate long-term normals from these).
+If you just want  normals (averages) using bioclim is the easiest option (and it has global coverage), but if you want data from specific months/years, you'll need to use another source (you can always calculate long-term normals from these).

 There are 3 options for California and all are pretty good.
+Make sure to read the terms of use for whichever you use and cite them appropriately in any research products.

 1. PRISM (http://prism.oregonstate.edu/explorer/bulk.php)
      - Other data sources often downscale this dataset